Security Engineering for ISO 21434: Risk Assessment

 \end{SampleEnv}

 This artefact describing the attacker would enable the use of formal approaches to enumerate in an automated fashion threat scenario identification by using precise mathematical models~\cite{dantas20safecomp,dantas20vnc,nigam19etfa,urquiza19csf}.
-We demonstrate this in Section~\ref{sec:approach-by-example} illustrating how automation is a cornerstone for incremental security engineering.
+Section~\ref{sec:approach-by-example} illustrates how automation is a cornerstone for incremental security engineering.

 \paragraph{Impact Rating.} This activity takes as input the damage scenarios derived from the activity Asset Identification.
 Each damage scenario is assessed according to four impact categories for the stakeholders: safety (S), financial (F), operational (O) and privacy (P).
 Other categories may be considered.
 Moreover, one of the following impact rating is associated with the damage scenario: severe, major, moderate, or negligible.
 Finally, safety related impacts shall be derived from the ISO 26262~\cite{iso26262}.
-The resulting artefact is are the damage scenarios assessments.
+The resulting artefact are the damage scenarios assessments.

 \begin{SampleEnv} The impact rating for the damage scenarios from Example~\ref{ex:asset-identification} is described in Table~\ref{table:impact-rating}.